Avililla/ASEEAPI/README.md

 # ASEEAPI
-API REST para la aplicación de android de la asignatura de ASEE
+API REST for ASEE course

 ## Description
 This API is designed for meet the requirements of API in ASEE course.